Elena K. Tsolakis: Notable works

-2016: The first women's refuge and crisis centre in Cyprus, nominated for the European Union Mies van de Rohe award for Contemporary Architecture.
+2016: The first women's refuge and crisis centre in Cyprus, selected for the European Union Mies van de Rohe award for Contemporary Architecture.
 It offers bi-communal support for women based in the Greek Cypriot and Turkish Cypriot communities.
 Building on 25 years of work from the local charity, the centre is a national hub for support and campaigning, recognised with a national human rights award in 2021.

 2021: Mykonos Wellness Hotel for athletes incorporates a unique site in a valley on the Greek island to fuse modern design with local materials.
 "These natural materials complement the vibrancy of the turquoise Bali stone pools to create a rich palette of textures and tones within a valley of boulders and undulating hills."

 2024: National Star Observatory of Cyprus is the first purpose-built star observatory in the country.
 Constructed 1,200 metres above sea level on a mountaintop within a UNESCO area the building draws inspiration from Star Wars sci-fi iconography to "inspire and excite anyone who sees it from afar or up close".
-Costing $1.9 million to construct, it was named in 2024 the World’s Best Civic and Community Building at the prestigious World Architecture Festival Awards.
+Costing $1.9 million to construct, it was named the World’s Best Civic and Community Building at the prestigious World Architecture Festival Awards in 2024.
+The building was also selected as the Overall Winner best building at the SHARE architecture awards in 2025 covering 25 countries and the overall winner of best public civic building at BIG SEE architecture awards covering 21 countries in 2026.